SIST EN 308:2022

 Heat exchangers - Test procedures for establishing performance of air to air heat recovery components

-This European Standard specifies methods to be used for testing of air-to-air heat recovery components (HRC).
-The main purpose of the HRC shall be to
+This document specifies methods to be used for testing of air-to-air heat recovery components (HRC).
+The main purpose of the HRC is to exchange heat between exhaust air and supply air in order to save energy, which results in

 — precool or cool

 supply air in ventilation systems or air conditioning systems.
-Optional HRC can exchange air humidity between exhaust and supply air.
-The HRC contain the heat exchangers and all necessary features and auxiliary devices for the exchange of sensible heat and (if available) air humidity between exhaust air and supply air.
-The HRC will be installed in casings or air ducts.
-If fans are part of the test unit, the effect of the fan power on the measured values shall be corrected.
+Optionally HRC can exchange air humidity between exhaust and supply air.
+The HRC contains the heat exchangers and all necessary features and auxiliary devices for the exchange of sensible heat and (if available) air humidity between exhaust air and supply air.
+The HRC will be installed in casings or ducts.
+If fans are part of the test unit, the effect of the fan power on the measured values will be corrected.

-This European Standard specifies procedures and input criteria required for tests to determine the performance of a HRC at one or several test conditions, each of them with continuous air flows, air temperatures and humidities at both inlet sides.
+This document specifies procedures and input criteria required for tests to determine the performance of a HRC at one or several test conditions, each of them with continuous and stationary air flows, air temperatures and humidities at both inlet sides.
 Three different test types are covered:

-- Laboratory testing of HRC installed in non-residential air handling
+— Test type B, Laboratory testing of HRC installed in non-residential ventilation units in design configuration;

 Wärmeaustauscher - Prüfverfahren zur Bestimmung der Leistungskriterien von Luft/Luft-Wärmerückgewinnungsanlagen

 Dieses Dokument legt Verfahren für die Prüfung von Luft-Luft-Wärmerückgewinnungskomponenten (HRC) fest.
-Der Hauptzweck der HRC besteht in dem Wärmeaustausch zwischen Fortluft und Zuluft, um Energie zu sparen.
+Der Hauptzweck der HRC besteht in dem Wärmeaustausch zwischen Abluft und Zuluft, um Energie zu sparen.
 Dies führt zu

 — Vorerwärmung oder Erwärmung und/oder